North Yemen civil war: Haradh

 On November 23, the two sides met in Haradh.
 The first issue was the name of the transition state that was supposed to exist until a plebiscite could be held the following year.
 The royalists wanted the name "Kingdom of Yemen" but were willing to settle for a neutral title like "State of Yemen".
 The republicans insisted on having the word "republic" or "republican" in the title.
-It was agreed to suspend the conference until after the month-long fast of Ramadan, which was about to begin the following week.
-The conference reached a deadlock when the Egyptians, possibly due to a tactical decision made by Amer, encouraged the republicans to take a headstrong stand.
+It was agreed to suspend the conference until after Ramadan, which was about to begin the following week.
+The conference reached a stalemate when the Egyptians, possibly due to a tactical decision made by Amer, encouraged the republicans to take a headstrong stand.